sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-05-Command-Line-Arguments.md

 `GCD(144, 81) = 9`

 ## Optional Arguments

 Example: [IsLeapYear](https://github.com/sde-coursepack/commandline/blob/main/src/main/java/edu/virginia/cs/commandline/IsLeapYear.java)

-In the isLeapYear example, I wanted to allow the user to ask if a year was a Leap Year by either the Gregorian calendar or the Julian Calendar.
+In the isLeapYear example, I wanted to allow the user to ask if a given year was/will be a Leap Year in either the Gregorian calendar or the Julian Calendar.
 If you are unfamiliar, with the difference, years divisible by 100 like 1900 and 2100 are *not* Leap years in the
 Gregorian calendar, while both *are* in the Julian calendar (years divisible by 400 like 2000 and 2400 are leap years in both).